Cristina Bontaș

-Early life and career
+Early life

 She started training at the age of seven at the CSM Oneşti club under coaches Dorin and Mihai Săndulescu.
 She had a successful junior career, medaling in various competitions.
-In 1987 her debut at a major international event (International Japan Junior Invitational) brought her four medals, one gold for vault and three silver for the all around, uneven bars and floor.
-At the 1988 Junior European Championships, Avignon, France she won bronze in the all around event and she managed a fifth place on vault and a seventh place on floor.

-The 1988 Junior Friendship Tournament (Druzhba) was another especially successful meet: she won gold for floor, bronze for balance beam and vault and finished fourth in the all around event.
-In spite of her successful junior career she was the second and therefore the non traveling alternate for the team at the 1988 Olympics.
+In 1987, her debut at a major international event (International Japan Junior Invitational) brought her four medals, one gold for vault and three silver for the all-around, uneven bars, and floor.
+At the 1988 Junior European Championships in Avignon, France, she won bronze in the all-around event, and she managed a fifth place on vault and a seventh place on floor.
+The 1988 Junior Friendship Tournament (Druzhba) was another especially successful meet: she won gold for floor, bronze for balance beam and vault, and finished fourth in the all-around.
+Despite her successful junior career she was the second and therefore the non traveling alternate for the team at the 1988 Olympics.

 Senior career

 1989–1990

-Bontaş' debut as a senior in an international event was at the 1989 Romanian Internationals where she medaled silver for all around, uneven bars and floor and bronze for vault.
+Bontaş' debut as a senior in an international event was at the 1989 Romanian Internationals, where she medaled silver for all-around, uneven bars, and floor and bronze for vault.
 1989 was the start of a series of medals for floor and vault in international events.
-Bontaş was the surprise top Romanian gymnast at the 1989 World Championships, finishing in fourth place in the all around event ahead of the great Daniela Silivaş and just behind the trio of Soviet medalists (Boginskaya, Laschenova and Strazheva).
-In the all around event she scored a perfect 10 for the floor exercise.
+Bontaş was the surprise top Romanian gymnast at the 1989 World Championships, finishing in fourth place in the all-around event ahead of the great Daniela Silivaş and just behind the trio of Soviet medalists (Boginskaya, Laschenova and Strazheva).
+In the all-around event, she scored a perfect 10 for the floor exercise.
 She won bronze on floor and tied for silver on vault with Brandy Johnson.
 Bontaş also contributed to the team's silver medal by achieving the third highest average score on her team.

-In 1990 she won silver medal on vault at the European Championships in Athens, Greece and placed seventh in the floor and uneven bars events.
+In 1990 she won a silver medal on vault at the European Championships in Athens, Greece and placed seventh in the floor and uneven bars events.